Norfolk Island National Park

 Norfolk Island National Park is a protected area of 6.50 km2 located at 29°2′0″S 167°56′59″E in the South Pacific Ocean, about 1471 km off the East coast of Australia.
-The park’s area includes the Mount Pitt section on the namesake Norfolk Island with an area of 4.60 km2 / 460 ha, as well as the neighboring Phillip Island encompassing 1.90 km2 / 190 ha, and the much smaller Nepean Island.
+The park’s area includes the Mount Pitt section on the namesake Norfolk Island with an area of 4.60 km2 / 460 ha, as well as the neighbouring Phillip Island encompassing 1.90 km2 / 190 ha, and the much smaller Nepean Island.
 The Norfolk Island group is a Commonwealth of Australia external territory, and is the only place in the world where the Norfolk Island parakeet and the white-chested white-eye occur.

 Norfolk Island National Park, established in 1984 and managed by the Director of National Parks, Commonwealth of Australia, is one of many national parks in Oceania, and serves as a nature sanctuary for several severely endangered species, as well as a vacation spot for outdoor enthusiasts.
 It is maintained by staff on-hand and funded by the Australian government.